 Resources after donation

-The loss of a loved one is one of the most difficult life experiences that we all go through.
+The loss of a loved one is one of the most difficult life experiences we all go through.
 As you and your family experience this now, you are likely to have questions, seek resources and support, or seek more information to better manage what comes next as you grieve.

 This page is to provide you with information, resources and answers to questions that families often have about Gift of Hope and what comes next.
-Please note that we are not affiliated with or endorse any of these resources.

 More information about donation and Gift of Hope